ted-tanner/entries-backend/Readme.md

 * Associate tombstones with users and give them a deletion date.
 Users should be able to request all tombstones after a given date.
 * Endpoint for replacing RSA-encrypted encryption key with AES-encrypted one
 * Change password via a token ("reset password"/"forgot password" instead of "change password")
+* Key rotation.
+Config should house an old key (and a change time) and a current key and only allow tokens to be validated with the old key when time since key change time (now - change time) is less than token lifetime.
 * Throttle the "forgot password" endpoint.
 Create a record and make sure that emails can only be sent once every 30 minutes.
   - Schedule a job that clears out old records of forgot password endpoint hits
 * Get user security data in various endpoints